wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

       int heapGrowthPercent;
     } WrenConfiguration;

-Most fields have useful defaults, which you can (and should) set by calling:
+Most fields have useful defaults, which you can (and should) initialize by
+calling:

     :::c
     wrenInitConfiguration(&configuration);